You and Your Hair’s Relationship

-Don’t get it twisted, you can have healthy flourishing hair with a relaxer, but in recent years modern hair technology has proved you can achieve the same look with a blowout or extensions minus the addition of chemicals on your real hair.
+Don’t get it twisted; you can have healthy flourishing hair with a relaxer.
+However, in recent years modern hair technology has proved you can achieve the same look with a blowout or extensions minus the addition of chemicals on your real hair.

 So from the age of 9 to 15, I relentless kept my hair relaxed and healthy, until I made one huge mistake!